ahmetsokmen/realtimechatapp-server/README.md

 To Run Project
 Install required npm packages with npm install
-Run the app npm start
+Then Run the app with nodemon

 There are four users registered in cloud with usernames : "johndoe","adamsmith","benjaminlinus","henryford"